-Because the short rhizomes are able to remain standing in winter while dormant, it can continue to add interest to your garden throughout the year.
+Because the short rhizomes are able to remain standing in winter while dormant, this grass can continue to add interest to your garden throughout the year.
 The grass blades add hues of green, grey, and even blue to the landscape.
 Plant wood grass from late May to early June.

 |Botanical Name||Sorghastrum nutans|